Techaria/SkillsSwap/README.md

-# Skillsswap
+# Skillswap

-**Skillsswap** is a collaborative platform where users can exchange skills with others in a mutually beneficial way.
+**Skillswap** is a collaborative platform where users can exchange skills with others in a mutually beneficial way.
 Whether you're looking to learn graphic design in return for teaching Spanish, or want to swap fitness coaching for web development help—Skillsswap makes it possible.

 ## Features